"

 4. Have holder slightly stretch out the head and neck of patient

-5. Gently push nasal planum dorsal (some times called “piggy nose”)Nasogastric Tube in a Dog Nose
+5. Gently push nasal planum dorsal (some times called “piggy nose”)

 longitudinally sectioned cat cadaver head/neck showing red rubber catheter approaching epiglottis

-Red rubber catheter at the point of either going dorsal over the green epiglottis, or more ventral within the yellow larynx and between the aretenoid cartilages and vocal folds into the trachea!
+Red rubber catheter at the point of either going dorsal over the green epiglottis, or more ventral within the yellow larynx and between the arytenoid cartilages and vocal folds into the trachea!
 Esophagus outlined in red, trachea outlined in blue

 8. Watch for swallow, this takes some practice as can be subtle.
-Remember the swallow reflect will be subdued in a sedated or moribund patient, and absent in an anesthetized patient-who should have ET tube placed, and of course you wont see this reflex in a cadaver).
+Remember the swallow reflect will be subdued in a sedated or moribund patient, and absent in an anesthetized patient-who should have ET tube placed, and of course you wont see this reflex in a cadaver.

-• instill a few mls of air and auscultate for bubbling sound on left cranial abdomen-the location of the stomach
+• Instill a few mls of air and auscultate for bubbling sound on left cranial abdomen-the location of the stomach

 • Remember no cough is not a reliable indicator of being in the esophagus/stomach especially if the patient is sedated!